a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a window.
 Try to drag the window so that the title bar is behind the menu bar.
 Verify that the window ends up positioned partially behind the menu bar.
 * Launch DeskTop.
 Open two windows.
 Drag them both so their title bars are partially behind the menu bar.
 Apple+Tab between the windows.
 Verify that the title bars do not mispaint on top of the menu bar.

 * Launch DeskTop.
+Drag a volume icon so that it overlaps the menu bar, but the mouse pointer is below the menu bar.
+Release the mouse button.
+Verify that the icon doesn't paint on top of the menu bar.
+File > Select All.
+Verify that the icon doesn't repaint on top of the menu bar.

+* Launch DeskTop.
 Open a window containing a folder.
 Open the folder's window.
 Activate the first window by clicking on it.
 Activate the second window by clicking on it.
 Verify that the folder icon is not selected by moving the second window around to force repaints.

 * Launch DeskTop.
 Open a window for a volume icon.
 Open a folder within the window.
 Select the volume icon.
 Special > Check Drive.
 Verify that both windows are closed.